-Given subsurface soil conditions observed in the test pits at the site, we do not believe significant areas of sandy soils susceptible to liquefaction are present underlying the site.
+Given subsurface soil conditions observed in the test pits at the site, no sandy soils susceptible to liquefaction are present.
 Weber County GIS mapping also shows the site is in an area of very low liquefaction potential (code 1).
 Based on this, we rate the risk from liquefaction as low.

-7.4 Tectonic Deformation
+6.4 Tectonic Deformation